ellcrys/papers/README.md

 ## 5. Ellcrys Protocol

 In this section, we describe the engineering direction of our protocol.
 Existing knowledge of blockchain technology is essential.
-Please note that some concepts described below are not final and may be subject to change.
+Please note that some concepts described below are not final and may be subject to change as we continue to execute on the journey to deliver our vision.

 ### 5.1.
 Consensus Model